-Ongoing evaluations, separate evaluations, or some combination of the two are used to ascertain whether each of the five components of internal control, including controls to effect the principles within each component, is present and functioning.
-Findings are evaluated and deficiencies are communicated to management and the Board of Direc¬tors as appropriate.
+Ongoing evaluations or separate evaluations, or both are used to ascertain whether each of the five components of internal control, including the principles within each component, is present and functioning.
+Findings are evaluated and deficiencies are communicated to management and the Board of Directors as appropriate.